MojtabaTajik/FunnyKeylogger/README.md

 # FunnyKeylogger

-FunnyKeylogger is very clear to understand and i think lightest Keylogger ever written.
+FunnyKeylogger is very clear to understand and one of the lightest Keylogger ever written.
 Do you ever see keylogger for just 2KB of size ?! maybe :)

 The code written in C# language using standard Windows API calls.